 Loneliness, defined as the unwelcome feeling of a gap between the social connections we want and the ones we have, is a complex multi-causal system [@kawachiSocialTiesMental2001; @luntPerceivedCausalStructure; @Salway2020-tj] with numerous adverse (mental) health effects [@hawkleyLonelinessMattersTheoretical2010; @jamesalexandercrewdsonEffectLonelinessElderly2016; @kawachiSocialTiesMental2001].
 For example, it is associated with an increased risk of developing clinical dementia [@holwerdaFeelingsLonelinessNot2014], depression [@erzenEffectLonelinessDepression2018], and behaviors harmful to health [@lauderComparisonHealthBehaviours2006; @newallConsequencesLonelinessPhysical2012].
 In the Netherlands, 20% of 55-year-olds and 62% of 95-year-olds experience moderate to severe loneliness [@campenKwetsbaarEenzaamRisico2018].

-While subjective loneliness is often viewed as an individual-centric issue [@donbavandSimmelianTheoryStructural2021] distinct from social isolation (the objective absence of social relationships), it is important to recognize that network-level factors influence loneliness.
+While subjective loneliness is often viewed as an individual-centric issue [@donbavandSimmelianTheoryStructural2021] distinct from social isolation (the objective complete absence or lack of sufficient social relationships), it is important to recognize that network-level factors influence loneliness.
 Research suggests that lonely individuals tend to connect with other lonely individuals, indicating the role of network influences in loneliness.
-This phenomenon extends beyond direct connections, as lonely individuals increase not only the likelihood of their friends experiencing loneliness (first-degree) but also their friends’ friends (second-degree) and even their friends’ friends’ friends (third-degree).
+This phenomenon extends beyond direct connections,.
 This concept, known as the "three degrees of influence," was proposed by Christakis and Fowler in their work on the spread of various traits within social networks [@cacioppoAloneCrowdStructure2009; @christakisCollectiveDynamicsSmoking2008; @christakisSpreadObesityLarge2007; @fowlerDynamicSpreadHappiness2008].
 The clustering of loneliness can exacerbate its detrimental effects on physical and mental well-being [@berkman2000social], as observed across different populations [@fridmanskiClusteringNewlyForming2020; @cacioppoAloneCrowdStructure2009].
 Recognizing the network-level dynamics of loneliness sheds light on its potential amplification and highlights its significance in public health and social research.

-Despite existing literature, the causal mechanisms underpinning the clustering of loneliness are still not fully understood.
-One theoretical framework provided by [@cacioppoAloneCrowdStructure2009] describes three sociopsychological processes; homophily, induction, and shared environment.
+However, the causal mechanisms underpinning the clustering of subjective loneliness are still not fully understood.
+One theoretical framework proposed by [@cacioppoAloneCrowdStructure2009] describes three sociopsychological processes that contribute to such clustering: homophily, induction, and shared environment.

 Homophily refers to the tendency of individuals to form connections with others that have similar attributes or characteristics [@mcphersonBirdsFeatherHomophily2001a; @neimeyerSimilarityAttractionLongitudinal1988].